 The Fund may utilise financial derivative instruments for hedging, efficient portfolio management and investment purposes.
-These financial derivative instruments may be dealt either in Regulated Markets or over-the-counter, and may include, inter alia, swaps (such as credit default swaps or fixed income related total return swaps), forwards and cross forwards, futures contracts (including those on government securities), as well as options.
+These financial derivative instruments may be dealt either in Regulated Markets or over-the-counter, and may include, inter alia, swaps (such as credit default swaps or fixed income related total return swaps), futures contracts (including those on government securities), as well as currency forwards, cross forwards and currency options.
+The ESG methodology is applied to the notional value of derivatives used to gain long positions in interest rates, currencies or credit exposures.

 Use of financial derivative instruments may result in negative exposures in a specific yield curve/duration, currency or credit.
 The Fund may also, in accordance with the investment restrictions, purchase mortgage- and asset-backed securities and invest in securities linked to assets or currencies of any developing or emerging market country or deriving its value from another security, including structured products.
 In addition, the Fund may purchase preferred stock, common stock and other equity linked securities, warrants, and debt securities exchangeable or convertible into common stock and denominated in any currency.
-The Fund may hold up to 10% of its total net assets in securities denominated in any currency.
-The Fund may hold up to 10% of its net assets in units of UCITS and other UCIs.
+The Fund may hold up to 10% of its total net assets in securities in default.
+The Fund may purchase fixed income securities, debt obligations and equity securities denominated in any currency.
+The Fund may also invest up to 10% of its net assets in units of UCITS and other UCIs.